spettersson/splunk4patientprivacy/use_cases/anomaly_first_seen_access.md

 how_to_implement:
   1. fields:
-      - Make sure each individual journal system has, at minimum, following fields: staff_ID, patient_ID
+      - Make sure each individual journal system has, at minimum, following fields: _time, staff_ID, patient_ID

   2. indexes:
       - Make sure that an index with the name 'alert_collection' exist.